 Justice Collins, who heard the case yesterday, ruled that it was unreasonable to remove Congolese asylum seekers back to the Congo until the new evidence had been assessed and a decision reached.

-He said: “Difficult decisions have to be made.
+“Difficult decisions have to be made.
 But you are playing with people’s lives and if you get it wrong the decision may affect whether a person lives or dies or whether they are dealt with in an appalling fashion.”

 Donna Covey, Chief Executive of the Refugee Council said: